Table of Contents

 More fun artifacts were found in in the Infinite Worlds of Science Fiction, from Mork’s space suit, Hover boards from Back to the Future, some Dr. Who stuff for the Whovians out there and even the pack used to suck up the ghosts in Ghostbusters!

-If you are offended by the extreme wastefulness of a tower of seemingly perfect guitars, relax there is a guitar gallery with beautiful displays of guitars and explanation of their evolution.
+If you are offended by the extreme wastefulness of a tower of seemingly perfect guitars, relax there is a guitar gallery with beautiful displays of guitars and an explanation of their evolution.
 There are some fun guitars in there too, owned by musicians as varied as Kiss and Hank Williams.
-My older son was quite taken by a saxophone guitar combo.
+My older son was quite taken by a saxophone-guitar combo.

 We also loved the two gift shops, one dedicated to science fiction swag, the other to rock n roll.
 Much to my pleasure my oldest son picked out a Beatles T-shirt depicting the Beatles Sergeant Pepper’s Lonely Hearts Club band and BAM two happy teenagers that didn’t complain for two hours!!

 Museum of Pop Culture Admission Fees and Hours